martincmartin/weather/README.md

 The same reason you might cook your own food, or assemble your own PC: you can customize it exactly how you want.

+The dashboard is near our closet, and mostly designed to be looked at when you're heading outside.
-When I'm heading outside I need to know whether to wear a parka, jacket, raincoat, or just my shirt.
+I need to know whether to wear a parka, jacket, raincoat, or just my shirt.
 I'm also curious whether it will be warm enough later to sit outside and work from the porch, and if so, whether it will be cloudy, rainy or sunny.

 And that's about it.
-I don't care about wind or humidity, and on the rare days when I do, I can just pull out my phone and look at my app.
+I don't care about wind or humidity or barometric pressure or UV index or dew point, and on the rare days when I do, I can just pull out my phone and look at my app.

 Aesthetically, I wanted a simple display that contained just the information I desired and nothing else.

-One feature that both me and my kids found useful was an icon showing how to dress.
-My father hand a LaCrosse weather station that featured an image of a boy (WS-9611U-IT) or worman (WS-9760U-IT) dressed for the current weather, and I liked it so much I got one for our house.
-The problem is, it was just based on the current weather, so if it was cold and clear in the morning, but hot or rainy in the afternoon, it wouldn't tell you to bring an umbrella or have a t-shirt under your jacket.
+Growing up, my father han a LaCrosse weather station that featured an image of a boy (WS-9611U-IT) or worman (WS-9760U-IT) dressed for the current weather, and I liked it so much I got one a few years ago for our house.
+The problem is, it was just based on the current temperature, so if it was cold and clear in the morning, but hot or rainy in the afternoon, it wouldn't tell you to wear a t-shirt under your jacket or bring an umbrella.
+So I wanted a clothing icon that would take into account what the kids needed when walking home from the school bus in the afternoon.

 Once I had it up and running, there was one other thing I kept wishing to see: the forecast for the next week.
+And with that, I've been quite happy with the result, and have noticed other people in our household consulting it too.

 ## The Hardware

 While I studied two years of electronics in High School in the 1980s (go 7400 series TTL!) and I'm handy with a soldering iron, I was happy to use an existing display and focus on software.
 [Invisible Computers](https://www.invisible-computers.com/) fit the bill perfectly.
 It's a 7.5" 800 x 480 black and white (not greyscale) display, without interaction, and reasonably priced.
-Plus, Konstantin has been very helpful answering my questions.
+Plus, Konstantin at Invisible Computers has been very helpful answering my questions.

 My weather app doesn't run on the display itself.
-Instead, I run it on a web server in my home, and a Google Cloud instance queries it once a minute, then forwards the image to the display.
+Instead, I run it on a web server on an old Raspberry Pi 3 in my home, and a Google Cloud instance queries it once a minute, then forwards the image to the display.

 ## OpenWeatherMap API